ltsaiete/node-setup/README.md

 # node-setup
-This is my setup for Node.js apps.
+This is how I start my apps with node.js